-The machine adjusts the distance of the platen to the head/carriage unit to 2.3 mm for "thick or "other types of paper" in order to keep the distance ("a")
+The machine adjusts the distance from the platen to the head/carriage unit to 2.3 mm for "thick paper and envelopes" and 1.6 mm for "other types of paper" in order to keep the distance ("a") constant.

 As listed below, the printer driver on the connected PC or the paper type setting on the machine controls the slider cams to determine the height of the head/carriage unit.